Chicago Upper and Lower Congenital Limb Deficiencies Attorneys

 Knowing Your Rights with Child Limb Defects

 When the arm or leg of a fetus fails to completely form, is smaller than normal, or is missing entirely, this is called an upper or lower limb deficiency.
-Each year in the U.S., about 750 babies are born with a deficiency of the lower limb and about twice that many with a deficiency of the upper limb.
+Each year in the United States, about 750 babies are born with a deficiency of the lower limb and about twice that many with a deficiency of the upper limb.
 Such limb reduction defects may include:

-- Missing limbs
+• Missing limbs

-- Shorter than normal limbs
+• Shorter than normal limbs

-- Blood circulation limited by a constrictive tissue band
+• Blood circulation limited by a constrictive tissue band

-- Extra toes or fingers
+• Extra toes or fingers

-If your child was born with limb defects, contact the Chicago birth defect lawyers of Sexner Injury Lawyers LLC to learn about your legal options.
+If your child was born with limb defects, contact the Chicago birth defect lawyers at Sexner Injury Lawyers LLC to learn about your legal options.
 Reach out to us at (312) 243-9922 or online.

 Issues for Children with Limb Defects

-Depending upon the extent of the limb reduction, and how many limbs are affected, children face a number of potential issues as they grow.
+Depending upon the extent of the limb reduction and how many limbs are affected, children face a number of potential issues as they grow.
 Issues for children with limb defects include:

-- Social and emotional issues based on their physical appearance;
+• Social and emotional challenges based on their physical appearance

-- Difficulties with certain sports, activities, or movement.
+• Difficulties with certain sports, activities, or movement

 Medical Malpractice Lawsuits for Congenital Limb Defects